wentam/bottom-bracket/notes/design.md

 ## Semantics

-The base data type is an array whose elements are either another array or a string of characters (but not a string literal with quotes like a programming language data type would be).
+The base data type is an array whose elements are either another array or an atom.

 TODO: define character: is it ASCII?
 8-byte unicode?
 Defined by user at build time?
 Note: we really only care about the integer size backing the character and which integers represent '(' and ')' or whatever our array deliminators are.

-* Characters placed side-by-side are a string, a type distinct from array (but logically an array)
+* Characters placed side-by-side are an atom.

   hence:
   (foo bar baz) != ((f o o) (b a r) (b a z))